writeaway/writeaway.github.io/readme.md

-This repository is a helper tool that allows to bundle all Redaxtor stuff in one file for usage with Spiral
+This repository is a helper tool that allows to bundle all WriteAway stuff in one file for usage with Spiral

-1. Clone [Redaxtor repositories](https://github.com/redaxtor) in some folder with subfolders `redaxtor` `redaxtor-medium` `redaxtor-codemirror`
+1. Clone [WriteAway repositories](https://github.com/writeaway) in some folder with subfolders `redaxtor` `redaxtor-medium` `redaxtor-codemirror`  `redaxtor-seo` (Note naming)
 2. Clone this repository in same folder.
 Name does not matter.
 3. Run `npm install`
 4. Run `npm run build:umd` or `npm run build:umd:min`